MarkWarneke/markwarneke.github.io/_posts/2020-04-02-Clone-AzureAd-Service-Principal.md

 ## Considerations

-Make sure these steps are taken deliberately.
-Allowing a service account to modify Azure AD has potential risks associated to it.
-E.g. accidental / deliberate deletion of application registrations.
-Creation of malicious application associated to the Azure AD tenant etc.
+Make sure these steps are taken deliberately by creating a [thread model](https://www.microsoft.com/en-us/securityengineering/sdl/threatmodeling).

+Allowing a service account to modify Azure AD objects has potential risks, here are some to consider:

+- accidental deletion of Azure AD objects like application registrations.
+- deliberate deletion of Azure AD objects by a rogue admin.
+- creation of malicious application associated to the  Azure AD tenant.

+Make sure the secrets for the *Clone Service Principal* are stored secured e.g. [store credential in Azure Key Vault](https://docs.microsoft.com/en-us/azure/data-factory/store-credentials-in-key-vault) and make sure the secrets are rotated frequently.

+Monitor the [sign-in activity reports in the Azure Active Directory portal](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/concept-sign-ins) of the **Clone Service Principal** or consider creating alerts similar to [Role security > emergancy accounts](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-emergency-access#monitor-sign-in-and-audit-logs) for unexpected sign-ins.

 Consider the *Clone Service Principal* as a high privileged account and secure the secrets and access to it accordingly, see [improving security by protecting elevated-privilege accounts at Microsoft](https://www.microsoft.com/en-us/itshowcase/improving-security-by-protecting-elevated-privilege-accounts-at-microsoft) and [securing privileged access for hybrid and cloud deployments in Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-admin-roles-secure).

-Make sure the secrets for the *Clone Service Principal* are stored secured e.g. [store credential in Azure Key Vault](https://docs.microsoft.com/en-us/azure/data-factory/store-credentials-in-key-vault) and make sure the secrets are rotated frequently.